SRTLab/srt-cookbook/docs/how-to-articles/how-to-simulate-networks-with-netem.md

-# Using NetEm to emulate networks
+# Using NetEm to Emulate Networks

-[NetEm](https://www.linux.org/docs/man8/tc-netem.html) (Network Emulator) is an enhancement of the Linux traffic control facilities that allow to add delay, packet loss, duplication and more other characteristics to packets outgoing from a selected  network  interface.
-NetEm  is  built using  the  existing  Quality  Of Service (QOS) and Differentiated Services (diffserv) facilities in the Linux kernel.
+[NetEm](https://www.linux.org/docs/man8/tc-netem.html) (Network  Emulator) is an enhancement of the Linux traffic control facilities that allow adding delay, packet loss, duplication and other characteristics to packets outgoing from a selected  network  interface.
+NetEm  uses  the  existing  Quality  Of Service (QOS) and Differentiated Services (diffserv) facilities in the Linux kernel.

 It's a great tool to test SRT connections with network impairments like on real networks.

 ## Installation

-The Linux traffic control (tc) and NetEm (netem) are available in most linux distributions and typically part of the `iproute2` package.
+Linux traffic control (tc) and NetEm (netem) are available in most Linux distributions, typically as part of the `iproute2` package.

-On Ubuntu systems can be installed by following command:
+On **Ubuntu** systems the `iproute2` package (including netem) can be installed using following command:

 ```
 sudo apt-get install iproute2